openplans/openblock-old/docs/packages/ebdata.rst

 This assumes you have loaded some :ref:`zipcodes`, as it will attempt to load meetups for each zip code in turn.

+You will need to get an API key, and set it as ``settings.MEETUP_API_KEY``.

+This scraper may take hours to run, since Meetup's API has a rate limit of 200 requests per hour (returning up to 200 meetups each), and a large city may have thousands of meetups every day, and we're trying to load all scheduled meetups for the next few months.
+The default behavior is to run until the API's rate limit is hit, then wait till the limit is lifted (typically 1 hour), and repeat until all pages for all zip codes have been loaded.
+If you'd rather do smaller batches, try the ``--help`` option to see what options you have.

 The scraper script is ``PATH/TO/ebdata/scrapers/general/meetup/meetup_retrieval.py`` and the schema can be loaded by doing ``django-admin.py loaddata PATH/TO/ebdata/scrapers/general/meetup/meetup_schema.json``.